telefonicaid/kafnus/doc/02_architecture.md

 ## 🔄 End-to-End Flow Description

 1. **CB → Kafka**
-   NGSIv2 notifications are published to Kafka raw topics.
-Currently, this is done via a **custom MQTT Kafka connector**, but will eventually be replaced by direct CB-to-Kafka output.
+   NGSIv2 notifications are published directly from the Context Broker to Kafka raw topics.

 2. **Kafka → Kafnus NGSI**
    Kafnus NGSI processor consumes messages from `raw_historic`, `raw_lastdata`, and `raw_mutable`.
 Each flow is handled by a dedicated agent.
 Processing includes: